Characters of the Marvel Cinematic Universe: M–Z: Peter Wisdom

 Peter Wisdom (portrayed by Rob Delaney) is a car salesman alongside Wade Wilson on Earth-10005.
 He showed up when Deadpool put an ad for X-Force members, and was immediately recruited.
 He died alongside all the other X-Force members, but Deadpool used time travel to prevent his death.

-As of 2025, the character has appeared in one project: the film Deadpool & Wolverine.
-Delaney reprises his role from the 20th Century Fox film Deadpool 2.
+As of 2026, the character has appeared in one project: the film Deadpool & Wolverine.
+Delaney reprises his role from 20th Century Fox's X-Men film series.

 Bentley Wittman

-Dr. Bentley Wittman (voiced by Paul F. Tompkins) is a strict Oscorp scientist in an alternate universe who oversees the interns.
+Dr. Bentley Wittman (voiced by Paul F. Tompkins) is a grumpy and abusive Oscorp scientist in an alternate universe who oversees the interns.

-As of 2025, the character has appeared in one project: the Disney+ animated series Your Friendly Neighborhood Spider-Man.
+As of 2026, the character has appeared in one project: the Disney+ animated series Your Friendly Neighborhood Spider-Man.

 W'Kabi

 W'Kabi (portrayed by Daniel Kaluuya) is the chief of Wakanda's Border Tribe as well as T'Challa's best friend and Okoye's husband.
 As he is responsible for the borders of Wakanda, W'Kabi and his guards have trained armored white rhinoceroses as shock cavalry.
 W'Kabi loses faith in T'Challa when he fails to capture Ulysses Klaue (who had killed his parents decades earlier while stealing vibranium), and supports N'Jadaka when he subsequently takes the throne.
 During the final battle, Okoye confronts W'Kabi when he tries to trample M'Baku with an armored white rhinoceros, saying she values Wakanda more than their love.
 Not wanting to die by Okoye's hands or take her life, W'Kabi surrenders and the rest of the Border Tribe does the same.

 It is revealed in Black Panther: Wakanda Forever that he was banished from the Royal Family's services following the events of the first film for aligning with Killmonger and currently remains in the Border Tribe.

-As of 2025, the character has appeared in one project: the film Black Panther.
+As of 2026, the character has appeared in one project: the film Black Panther.

 Jimmy Woo

 James E. "Jimmy" Woo (portrayed by Randall Park) is an FBI agent.
 In 2016, Woo is assigned to be Scott Lang's parole officer while he is under house arrest for two years.
 He sees Lang doing the card tricks and becomes interested.
 In 2023, Woo is called in to investigate a missing persons case in Westview, New Jersey.
 He works alongside S.W.O.R.D. to investigate Wanda Maximoff's anomaly, teaming up with Monica Rambeau and Darcy Lewis.
 He is ejected from the base with Rambeau and Lewis after they defended Maximoff.
 In 2026, Woo has become good friends with Lang.

-As of 2025, the character has appeared in three projects: the films Ant-Man and the Wasp and Ant-Man and the Wasp: Quantumania; and the Disney+ series WandaVision.
+As of 2026, the character has appeared in three projects: the films Ant-Man and the Wasp and Ant-Man and the Wasp: Quantumania; and the Disney+ series WandaVision.
 An alternate universe variant of Woo appeared in one project: the Disney+ animated series Marvel Zombies.